The clock is ticking. Register for CARM now.

 All imports into Canada are affected.

-CARM Release 2 introduces a new financial security model whereby all commercial importers must post their own financial security to benefit from the Release Prior to Payment program.
-Customs brokers will no longer be allowed to use their bond on behalf of importers.
+CARM Release 3 introduces a new financial security model whereby all commercial importers must post their own financial security to benefit from the Release Prior to Payment program.
 To help importers adjust to this new financial security model, a 180-day transition period will be implemented allowing goods to be released prior to the payment of duties and taxes.
-To qualify for the transition period, importers must have a valid business number (BN15) before the go-live date of CARM Release 2, currently scheduled for May 13, 2024.
+To qualify for the transition period, importers must have a valid business number (BN15) before the go-live date of CARM Release 3.

 The window is closing.